bsherin/tactic/Notes/mongod collected.md

 db.db.shutdownServer()

-One time I had to created a this directory `/var/run/mongodb` to get the mongo server to start.
+One time I had to create a this directory `/var/run/mongodb` to get the mongo server to start.